 The Company recognises a reimbursement as a separate asset.
 The Company nets off the impairment loss charge for the guarantee liability with the recoverable portion in the Statement of Comprehensive Income.
 Should a recovery not be recognised, then the financial statements disclose a contingent asset for the total amount recoverable under SBCI's counter-guarantee contracts (Note 24).
-The SBCI has entered into counter-guarantees with the European Investment Fund (EIF) in respect of the Agriculture Scheme (Note 14.5) and the Brexit Loan Scheme (Note 14.6).
+The SBCI has entered into counter-guarantees with the European Investment Fund (EIF) in respect of each of (i) the Agriculture Scheme (Note 14.5), (ii) the Brexit Loan Scheme (Note 14.6) and (iii) the Future Growth Loan Scheme (Note 14.8).

-4.13 Cash and cash equivalents
+4.13.
+Cash and cash equivalents

-Cash and cash equivalents are short term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+Cash and cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.